Links (external links open in a new window)

-Materials: Black painted aluminium lampshade, white painted inside.
-Chromed metal, iron and brass parts.
-2 metal sockets.
+Materials: Chrome round base with a big built-in switch.
+Black painted aluminium mushroom lampshade, painted white inside.
+Thick chromed metal rod.
+Some metal and brass parts.
+2 galvanised metal E27 sockets.

 Height: 53 cm / 12.99” – adjustable